NCATS-Tangerine/tkg-beacon/README.md

 ### Running the application

-There are two options for running this application:
+There are three options for running this application:

 1. Run the wrapper directly
-2. Run the wrapper within Docker
+2. Run the wrapper directly within Docker
+3. Run the wrapper using Docker Compose

-#### 1. Directly (code snippets are for Linux)
+## 1. Directly (code snippets are for Linux)

 Create a fresh virtual environment
 ```